-- 60. No other cultural or commercial redress would be directly affected by the project, and the settlements do not create any new co-governance or co-management processes which would affect decision-making under the RMA for projects such as the one proposed. - 61.
-We note also that cultural associations with ancestral lands, water, sites, wāhi tapu, and other taonga regardless of whether or not they are specifically identified in a Treaty settlement or affected by a statutory acknowledgement/settlement redress are deemed to be matters of national importance that must be recognised and provided for in decision-making under Part 2 section 6(e) of the RMA. - 62.
+- 52. None of the above settlements create co-governance or co-management processes which would affect decision-making under the RMA for projects such as the one proposed. - 53.
+No other cultural or commercial redress would be directly affected by the project. - 54.
+We note that cultural associations with ancestral lands, water, sites, wāhi tapu, and other taonga regardless of whether or not they are specifically identified in a Treaty settlement or affected by settlement redress are deemed to be matters of national importance that must be recognised and provided for in decision-making under Part 2 section 6(e) of the RMA. - 55.
 As a general principle, an absence of specific settlement redress does not indicate the absence of an iwi's cultural association with ancestral lands, sites, wāhi tapu or other taonga within an area.
 Local tangata whenua and their representatives would be best placed to advise on such matters in the first instance.